 - Film a full product line demo using a subcontracted videographer.
 This can help massively!
 96% of B2B organizations use video in some form in their marketing strategy, and 73% of them report positive returns on investment.

-Best Practices and Tips for Using Live Video
+Best Practices & Tips for Using Live Video

 - Apps and programs like Meerkat or Periscope can be used to broadcast live to the web from interesting events you’re hosting, or places your business has been invited to take part – like a festival, seminar, etc. Facebook Live also offers a similar alternative that’s dedicated to their social media platform.